 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Hamburg is a distinctive mix of old brick buildings, modern glass facades and baroque churches.
+Hamburg is today a distinctive mix of old brick buildings, modern glass facades and baroque churches.
 Nowhere is this more evident than the astonishing new Elbphilharmonie concert hall, its glass edifice perched atop an old brick warehouse.
 Visitors can take a free trip to the viewing deck of the building for views out over the harbour and Speicherstadt, the largest warehouse district in the world where the buildings are built on foundations of timber.
 Every Sunday morning since 1703, trade has sprung up at Hamburg's traditional fish market along the harbour, where tourists can sample the sights, sounds and tastes of local produce.

-Hamburg's nightlife is legendary.
 The main street running through the party district of St Pauli is called Grosse Freiheit (Great Freedom), and this is exactly what awaits the intrepid explorer.
-Highlights include Reeperbahn, Hamburg's answer to Amsterdam's red light district.
-The city also plays host to numerous music festivals throughout the year, spanning rock to jazz.
-For those whose tastes are more culturally refined, Hamburg has a number of museums dedicated to history, art, communications, ethnology, and even spices.
-Further afield, Hamburg is the gateway to the seaside and spa resorts of the Baltic and North Sea coastline.
+The city also hosts numerous music festivals throughout the year, spanning rock to jazz.
+For those whose tastes are more culturally refined, Hamburg has a number of museums dedicated to history, art, communications, ethnology and even spices.
+Lastly, Hamburg is the gateway to the seaside and spa resorts of the Baltic and North Sea coastline.